routofiers/API/README.md

    `uat : Partner generated user token number` _Should have one to one mapping with a unique user_

-   `txnId : Partner generated transaction ID` _Should have one to one mapping with each transaction and login session_
+   `brn : Routofy generated booking reference number` _Is unique for each order created_

 **Optional:**